hth313/OS4/doc/secondary.rst

 .. index:: secondary functions; in programs

 In program mode a normal XROM works as a prefix for representing secondary functions.
-This is followed by a text literal that holds the adjusted secondary function index.
+This is followed by a text literal that holds an adjusted secondary function index.
 This index is based on the secondary FAT it belongs to (0--255).
 Each secondary FAT header table has such paired XROM that acts as the prefix for it.